Abraomukas/Abraomukas/README.md

 - I work as a junior full stack engineer @ <a href="www.hyd.com.es">H&D España</a>

-- Create a blog for a friend - <a href="https://github.com/Abraomukas/sex-and-the-city-2.0">Sex and the City 2.0</a>
+- Create a makeover website for Liga Cooperativa de Madrid - <a href="https://github.com/Abraomukas/coop-liga">LC Madriz</a>

 </details>